 The south wind softly is blowing, The air with fragrance is glowing.
 Come forth in thy light, Sweet beam of the night, While flowers thy pathway are strewing.
-Maid of Glenore, Beautiful art thou, Maid of Glenore !
+Maid of Glenore, Maid of Glenore, Beautiful art thou.
+Maid of Glenore !